• Skip to main content

 Here’s a glimpse of what you’ll learn:

-• Danielle explains what she loves most about her current work, the most impactful piece of advice she has received from a mentor, and her advice to a woman thinking of quitting the corporate world to go her own way
+• The most impactful piece of advice Jodi has received from a mentor and her advice to a woman struggling with work-life balance

 In this episode…